The Customer Success Health Score Guide

-Unhealthy accounts can be discouraging.
-Whether the bottom line or a customer profile, being in the red never feels good.
+An unhealthy customer can be discouraging.
+Whether it’s the bottom line or a client profile, being in the red never feels good.
 However, these moments also provide an opportunity to learn and improve.

 As Bill Gates said, “Your most unhappy customers are your greatest source of learning.”

 Addressing customer success strategy gaps